Pagan Phoenix stalls policy and guide for stall-holders

-We do not allocate stalls on a ‘first come, first served basis’.
-This is because, with limited space, we have to ensure that we have a balance of stalls selling different goods; duplication being bad for both the audience and stallholders.
-We also know our audience reasonably well, so we try to choose things that we hope they will appreciate and are as unique to us as possible.
+We do not allocate stalls on a “first come, first served basis”.
+This is because, with limited space, we have to ensure that we have a balance of stalls selling different goods (duplication being bad for both the audience and stallholders).
+We also know our audience reasonably well, so we try to choose things which we hope they will appreciate and which are as unique to us as possible.

-Stall tickets cost £40, which entitles you to two tickets for the whole event, including the music on Saturday evening and the quiz and blues music in the bar on Friday evening, as well as all the talks.
+Stall tickets cost £40, which entitles you to two tickets for the conference event.
 We also ask stallholders to donate a prize for our charity raffle, which is a very popular part of the day.
-This low price (the equivalent of two discounted tickets) recognizes the important contribution stallholders make to the event.
+This low price (the equivalent of two discounted tickets) recognises the important contribution stallholders make to the event.

 We will provide you with one standard size stall table (please don’t ask for double stalls as we can’t do them) and seating for two people.
 You will have access to a plug socket.
-You may bring your own lighting if you wish but we will conduct a health and safety check so please make sure it is safe and reliable.
-You will be able to set up on Friday evening and the auditorium will be locked overnight.
-Doors will open for trading on Saturday morning 45 minutes before the programme starts (full details provided closer to the date) and we will expect you have all baggage etc stowed and any cables safely taped by 9.00 am on Saturday morning.
-Most trading takes place in the breaks between talks and over lunch and the auditorium needs to be cleared by 7.00 pm for the evening gig; so you can trade at the end of the day’s programme for a while if you wish.
+You may bring your own lighting if you wish but we will health and safety check this so please make sure it is safe and reliable.
+You will be able to set up on Saturday morning before the programme starts (we will provide you with full details later) and we will expect you have all baggage etc stowed and any cables safely taped by 9.00 am on Saturday morning.
+Most trading takes place in the breaks between talks and over lunch.
+The stalls room needs to be cleared by 6.30 pm.

-If you would like to have a stall at our 2019 conference, on Saturday 9th March, please contact us here.
+If you would like to have a stall at our next conference, then please contact us here.
 Please tell us what you intend to sell and provide access to some images of your work.

-If you had a stall with us in 2018 and have already reserved a stall you do not need to respond to this as we already have your booking.
-If you did not reserve a stall, please make sure we know you want one before the deadline
+If you had a stall with us before and have already reserved a stall you do not need to respond to this as we already have your booking.
+If you did not reserve a stall, please make sure we know you want one, before the deadline.